Archaeology and planning

 Pre-application advice: Anyone thinking of developing a site is encouraged to discuss the implications with us before submitting a planning application.
 It is sometimes possible to reduce the threat to archaeological remains by redesigning foundations, services, etc. We can give advice on this, and on what information is required to support an application.
 Please see the pre-application advice page for details of this planning service.

-Heritage Statement: Planning applications for sites of archaeological potential must be accompanied by a Heritage Statement.
+Heritage Statement: Planning applications for sites of archaeological potential must be accompanied by a Heritage Statement, if ground disturbance is proposed.
 You will be advised on this if you submit a formal pre-application enquiry.
-A Heritage Statement can include a desk-based assessment of existing information and sometimes a limited site investigation.
+A Heritage Statement can include a desk-based assessment of existing information and sometimes a limited site investigation known as an evaluation.

 Archaeological planning conditions guide: This document explains the archaeological conditions that may be attached to planning consents.
 We advise developers on what works are required to comply with these conditions.